 For example, if you had written a blog on The 10 Best Prams For 2018 and posted it on LinkedIn, few people would take interest.
 However, if you identified that a majority of Facebook users are young adults who are expecting a child or are already parents, this is thebest platform for you!

 By taking these five questions into consideration, you can be confident that your blog content is being seen by thousands of people each day.

-From identifying which social platforms to share your blogs on, to ensuring that your blog is factually accurate before hitting ‘Upload’, be sure to refer back to this post before uploading your next blog.
+From identifying which social platforms to share your blogs on, to ensuring that your blog is factually accurate before hitting ‘Upload’, be sure to refer back to this post before starting a blog.
 You’ll thank us later!